 Yes, drinking can be enjoyable - but alcohol is essentially empty calories, and also high in sugar (welcome to the insulin rollercoaster).

-8. Minimise processed foods
+8. Minimize processed foods

 Not all calories are created equal.
 Studies have shown that when we consume diets made up of ultra processed foods (think crisps in tubes) versus one made up of natural whole foods, we actually put on more body fat even when the calorie amounts are kept the same.